 Benefits: DTF printers often are designed for round-the-clock operation and can be reliable for roll-to-roll fabric production.
 Many factors associated with DTF printing result in a large variety of fabric and output.
 This method is available for advanced printers and may require more of a learning curve, as print shops and employees will need to understand the new printer and become familiar with the different ink types available and corresponding fabric per ink type.

 Print shops will reap benefits by investing in digital textile-printing equipment, including attracting new customers and projects.
 Each of the three printing methods has its own advantages.
-While DTG and DTF printing offer primarily textilefocused solutions, installing dye-sublimation technology can further expand a business into other industries, including phocography; glass and wood gifts; and promotional and customized products such as coffee mugs, phone cases, mousepads, etc. Before making a selection, determine the types of products you’re looking to offer today and envision how your company will expand in five to 10 years.
+While DTG and DTF printing offer primarily textile focused solutions, installing dye-sublimation technology can further expand a business into other industries, including photography; glass and wood gifts; and promotional and customized products such as coffee mugs, phone cases, mousepads, etc. Before making a selection, determine the types of products you’re looking to offer today and envision how your company will expand in five to 10 years.

 This article was originally published in Impressions Magazine, April 2021, and has been republished with permission.